Project Name: Tamheed

 Project Name: Emploi Habilite

 Inception date: May 2010

 Expected outcomes: In pilot, 400 young people from disadvantaged communities trained and connected to jobs in the hospitality sector.
-Scale up will embed the model within public sector institutions to create long-term sustainability with a target of 900 young people.
+Scale up embeds the model within public sector institutions to create long-term sustainability with a target of 900 young people over two years.

 Partner(s): IYF, Ministry of Tourism

 Countries covered: Morocco

 Description: Program aims to equip disadvantaged youth in Morocco with technical and life skills and place them in tourism sector jobs.
 Implemented in Tetouan/Tangiers by the Sedraoui Foundation, and in Casablanca by CFA Jaber Ibnou Hayane.
 98 Employers have participated in the program, offering internships and job opportunities to trained youth.
 Scale up will build public sector capacity to offer training, reducing costs and enabling sustainability.

 Inception date: September 2009